 A substantial limitation is defined as a person's inability to perform or be significantly limited in the ability to perform a major life activity compared to an average person in the general population.
 Three factors to consider in determining whether a person's impairment substantially limits a major life activity are:

-A physical impairment is a physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the body systems.
+A physical impairment (usually visually identifiable) is a physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the body systems.

-A mental impairment is any mental or psychological disorder such as:
+A mental impairment (not visually identifiable) is any mental or psychological disorder such as: